 Disability Science Course Work

 Disability Science focuses on the interaction of the individual with a disability and the environment, and the process of adaptation to disability through the lifespan.
 Disability Science is a highly interdisciplinary field aimed at exploring the pathophysiology of disability, and enhancing activity and participation in daily life for individuals with disability while addressing the role of environmental and personal factors in the disability process.
-Since Disability Science is conceptually broad, there are no required courses in the concentration.
+Since Disability Science is conceptually broad, there are no required courses in the track.
 Instead, graduate courses are selected from departments and institutes across the University of Florida.
-Below are examples three course sequences for “sub-concentration” areas.
+Below are examples three course sequences.

 RCS 6066 – Growth and Human Development